-- (1) IPAs may be placed on restriction based on the OSA's review of the firm profile and deficiency considerations as described below.
+(1) IPAs may be placed on restriction based on the OSA's review of the firm profile and deficiency considerations as described below.
 Restriction may take the form of limiting either the type of engagements or the number of audit contracts, or both, that the IPA may hold.
 The OSA may impose a corrective action plan associated with the restriction.
 The restriction remains in place until the OSA notifies the IPA that the restriction has been modified or removed.
+The deficiency considerations include, but are not necessarily limited to:

+(a) failure to submit reports in accordance with report due dates provided in

-The deficiency considerations include, but are not necessarily limited to: - (a) failure to submit reports in accordance with report due dates provided in Subsection A of 2.2.2.9 NMAC, or the terms of their individual agency contract(s); - (b) failure to submit late report notification letters in accordance with Subsection A of 2.2.2.9 NMAC;
+(a) failure to submit reports in accordance with report due dates provided in Subsection A of 2.2.2.9 NMAC, or the terms of their individual agency contract(s); (b) failure to submit late report notification letters in accordance with Subsection A

-- (c) failure to comply with this rule; - (d) poor quality reports as determined by the OSA; - (e) poor quality working papers as determined by the OSA; - (f) a peer review rating of "pass with deficiencies" with the deficiencies being related to governmental audits;

-(g) failure to contract through the OSA for New Mexico governmental audits or conferences, progress meetings or exit conferences after receipt of related notification from the OSA;
+(U) failure to submit fate report nonneation fetters in accordance with Subsection A of 2.2.2.9 NMAC; (c) failure to comply with this rule; (d) poor quality reports as determined by the OSA; (e) poor quality working papers as determined by the OSA; (f) a peer review rating of "pass with deficiencies" with the deficiencies being related to governmental audits; - (g) failure to contract through the OSA for New Mexico governmental audits or AUP engagements; (h) failure to inform agency in prior years that the IPA is restricted; (i) failure to comply with the confidentiality requirements of this rule; (j) failure to invite the state auditor or his designee to engagement entrance conferences, progress me eetings o r exit conferences after receipt of related notification from the OSA; (k) failure to comply with OSA referrals or requests in a timely manner; (l) suspension or debarment by the U.S. general services administration; (m) false statements in the IPA's firm profile or any other official communication with the OSA; (n) failure to cooperate timely with requests from successor IPAs, such as reviewing workpapers; (0) failure to have required contracts approved by the OSA; or (p) any other reason determined by the state auditor to serve the interest of the state of New Mexico.
+(2) The OSA shall notify any IPA that it proposes to place under restriction.
+If the proposed

-AUP engagements;

-- (h) failure to inform agency in prior years that the IPA is restricted; - (i) failure to comply with the confidentiality requirements of this rule; - (j) failure to invite the state auditor or his designee to engagement entrance with the OSA:

-- (k) failure to comply with OSA referrals or requests in a timely manner; - (I) suspension or debarment by the U.S. general services administration; - (m) false statements in the IPA's firm profile or any other official communication workpapers;

-(n) failure to cooperate timely with requests from successor IPAs, such as reviewing of New Mexico.

-- (o) failure to have required contracts approved by the OSA; or - (p) any other reason determined by the state auditor to serve the interest of the state

-- (2) The OSA shall notify any IPA that it proposes to place under restriction.
-If the proposed restriction includes a limitation on the number of engagements that an IPA is eligible to hold, the IPA shall not submit proposals or bids to new agencies if the number of multi-year proposals the IPA possesses at the time of restriction is equal to or exceeds the limitation on the number of engagements for which the IPA is restricted. - (3) An IPA under restriction is responsible for informing the agency whether the restricted IPA is eligible to engage in a proposed contract. - (4) If an agency or local public body submits an unsigned contract to the OSA for an IPA that was ineligible to perform that contract due to its restriction, the OSA shall reject the unsigned contract.
+(2) The OSA shall notify any IPA that it proposes to place under restriction.
+If the proposed restriction includes a limitation on the number of engagements that an IPA is eligible to hold, the IPA shall not submit proposals or bids to new agencies if the number of multi-year proposals the IPA possesses at the time of restriction is equal to or exceeds the limitation on the number of engagements for which the IPA is restricted.

+(3) An IPA under restriction is responsible for informing the agency whether the restricted IPA is eligible to engage in a proposed contract.

+(4) If an agency or local public body submits an unsigned contract to the OSA for an IPA that was ineligible to perform that contract due to its restriction, the OSA shall reject the unsigned contract.